Growth or Decay -- I: universality of the turbulent dynamo saturation: Probing the structure of the magnetic energy

-In contrast to the \texttt{weak} simulations, the \texttt{strong} simulations (aqua) begin very large-scale (dominated by low-$k$ modes; $\kcor \sim \kp \sim 1/L$), and peaked $(\ku \sim 2/L)$.
-After a critical $t/t_0$, which we will discuss and model in \autoref{sec:implications}, the scales respond to the decaying field and over a short timescale, before finding the saturation beyond $t/t_0 \gtrsim 200$.
-We can see from \autoref{fig:time_evolution_spectra}, that this is roughly at the $t/t_0$ where the high-$k$ modes are growing through the dynamo action (operating on dynamical timescales), once the low-$k$ modes have all but decayed.
-Naturally, once $\ku$ moves to high-$k$, the regular turbulent cascade in the magnetic field (see Figure~8, row BB in \citealt{Grete2017_shell_models_for_CMHD}) can proceed, and the Ohmic diffusion that we set on the small scales can destroy the magnetic field.
-However, it is well known that spontaneous (self-organised), intermittent sheets of current form in turbulent MHD plasmas \citep{Makwana2015_current_sheet_geometry,Zhdankin2015_space_time_current_stats,Chernoglazov2021_current_structures_in_SRRMHD}, which occupy a small volume in the plasma, but account for most of the dissipation \citep{Zhadankin2013_current_sheet_statistics,Zhdankin2015_space_time_current_stats,Zhdankin2016_scalings_of_current_sheets,Thibaud2022_dissipation_in_compressible_MHD}.
-Next we study the characteristic scales of these structures using the tools developed in \citet{Schekochihin2004_dynamo}.
+In contrast to the \texttt{weak} simulations, the \texttt{strong} simulations (aqua) are dominated by low-$k$ modes; ($\kcor \sim \kp \sim 1/L$), hence have minimal field line curvature, and too with only large-scale magnetic field gradients $(\ku \sim 2/L)$, and therefore large-scale Lorentz force and dissipation (e.g., both \autoref{eq:momentum}, \autoref{eq:induction} strictly rely upon gradients) but after a critical $t/t_0$, which we will discuss in Paper II, the magnetic field structure hastily responds to the decaying field, before finding the saturation beyond $t/t_0 \gtrsim 200$.
+We can see from \autoref{fig:time_evolution_spectra}, that this is roughly at the $t/t_0$ where the high-$k$ modes are growing through the dynamo action (operating on dynamical timescales on those scales; \citealt{Haugen2004_dynamo_mach_and_crit_rm}), shortly before the low-$k$ modes have all but decayed.
+Naturally, once $\ku$ moves to the high-$k$ modes, the regular turbulent cascade in the magnetic field (see Figure~8, row BB in \citealt{Grete2017_shell_models_for_CMHD}) can proceed, and the Ohmic diffusion that we set on the small scales can destroy the magnetic field.
+The key conclusion is that the overall magnetic field structure, including the correlation, magnetic peak energy and micro-scale all find the same values for a given $\Pm$, even though the journey there is completely different between the different $E_{\text{mag},0}/\ekin$ experiments.